Ierofantis/book-store/README.md

 # Creating tables in the database

 5) For creating the tables in the database open another terminal and navigate to book-store and type `npx sequelize-cli db:migrate` ( after you have installed all the needed packages `npm install` )

+6) For every table I have endpoints for adding mock data (`add-many-books`, `add-many-publishers`, `add-many-authors`)

+# TODOS

+1) Validations are simple and required.
+For addresses and telephones the validations can be more complicated, but it depends from func requirements.
+The same goes for the length of the chars.
+2) Integrations tests (not necessary for the moment)